Weak yen yet to reach corporate Japan's bottom line

 TOKYO Currency hedging cost Japanese companies such as Honda Motor Co (7267.T) the chance to fully cash in on a weak yen last quarter, raising the risk that investor expectations could outrun earnings.

-The near 20 percent fall in the currency since October has been a primary driver of the longest weekly run of gains for the benchmark Nikkei index since 1959.
+The near 20 percent fall in the currency since October has been a primary driver of the longest weekly run of gains for the benchmark Nikkei index .N225 since 1959. .T

 But exporters may have been caught out by the magnitude of the yen's fall and bought too early, currency traders said.